Hostile Takeover

 “It was a lie.
 Just as I betrayed your trust, Uzi and her murder drone intended to do the same.”

-X. The dodge was curious – she couldn’t block the spray?
-Shotgun cocked, N lined up another shot.
+X. The dodge was curious — it couldn’t block the spray?
+Shotgun cocked, the hunter lined up another shot.
 But Doll’s knife flew out first.
-N didn’t dodge; he let the blade sunk in torso.
-Keep it lodged in him, and Doll can’t use it.
-N takes aim, fire again.
-The prey moved slower this time, and half the spray hit her, cutting holes in clothing.
+He didn’t dodge; he let the blade sunk in torso.
+Keep it lodged in him, and Doll couldn’t use it.
+The hunter took aim, fire again.
+The prey moved slower this time, and half his spray hit her, cutting holes in clothing.

-X. Doll jerked her hand, yanking at the blade, but N held onto it.
-Shotgun for pistol, he fired a shot. the bullet got close before curving away.
+X. Doll jerked her hand, yanking at the blade, but the hunter held onto it.
+Shotgun for pistol, he fired a shot.
+The bullet got close before curving away.
 Powers flagging?
 Yes.
-N wore her down.
+The hunter wore her down.

 X. Giving up on retrieving the knife, the strange force grabbed a metal spring.
-The symbol spun and the spring compressed, and a hand-swipe flung it at N. He dived out of the way.
+The symbol spun and the spring compressed, and one hand-swipe flung it at the hunter.
+He dived out of the way.

-X. Where N had stood, the expansion of the spring is a massive explosion of oily snow.
+X. Where the hunter had stood, the expansion of the spring is a massive explosion of oily snow.

 X. Target tracking lost sight of his prey in the resultant cloud.
 A pop-up window (It looks like visibility is poor.
 Would you like to try another sense?)
-He could smell the acid, and the oil – this worker smelled like many workers.
+He could smell the acid, and the oil from this worker smelled of many workers.
 Curious, but discarded as irrelevant.

 O. Wasn’t personal?
 Then what drove this drone here?
 Why was she after V?
 N had questions.
 He opened his mouth to ask.

 X. Doll burned like smoldering coals in thermal vision, hotter than a worker.
 She was circling around, crouched down low.
 Target acquired.
-N lined up a shot.
+The hunter lined up a shot.

 O_O

-Then both threads paused – a great conflagration of glowing light erupted from the furrow.
+Then both threads paused — a great conflagration of glowing light was erupting from the furrow.

 Bodies flew in arc, singed by the heat.
 Five bodies — J and Uzi among them.
 J’s twisted wings glimmered in the light, and the only look on her face was a screenful of critical errors.